proxmox/proxmox-backup/docs/pxar/description.rst

     # pxar extract archive.pxar /path/to/target

-If no target is provided, the content of the archive is extracted to the current working directory.
+If no target is provided, the contents of the archive is extracted to the current working directory.

 In order to restore only parts of an archive, single files, and/or folders,